serviceanimals/Harper/WQS.md

 [![imgs/gifs/20200731_094412.gif](https://github.com/serviceanimals/Harper/raw/master/imgs/gifs/20200731_094412.gif)](https://github.com/serviceanimals/Harper/raw/master/imgs/gifs/20200731_094412.gif)

 Harper riding a city bus.
+In a city like Flint Michigan that is suffering from a water crisis, shouldn't more people have water quality specialists at their side?
 How do you make a superb water quality specialist from a dog?

-1. Ensure that all of its bowls are made of glass.
+1. Ensure that all of the dog's bowls are made of glass.
-1. Fill the bowls with different kinds of water, milk (Michigan PBB milk contamination incident) and food.
+1. Fill the bowls with different kinds of water, including tap and bottled water.
+Also fill a bowl with whole milk (Michigan PBB milk contamination incident) and more glass bowls with dog (dry and wet) and human food.

 [![imgs/gifs/20200827_202438.gif](https://github.com/serviceanimals/Harper/raw/master/imgs/gifs/20200827_202438.gif)](https://github.com/serviceanimals/Harper/raw/master/imgs/gifs/20200827_202438.gif)